kivy/kivy/doc/sources/guide/widgets.rst

 .. warning::

-    Never manipulate the `children` list yourself if you don't know what you are doing.
+    Never manipulate the `children` list directly unless you know what you are doing.
 The widget tree is associated to a graphics tree.
-For example, if you add a widget into the children list without adding its canvas to the graphics tree, the widget will be a child but nothing will be drawn on the screen.
-Furthermore, you might have issues with further calls to `add_widget`, `remove_widget` and `clear_widgets`.
+If you add a widget into the `children` list without adding its canvas to the graphics tree, the widget will be a child but nothing will be drawn on the screen.
+Furthermore, you might have issues with later calls to `add_widget`, `remove_widget` and `clear_widgets`.